 Fees are exclusive of any programme related travel expenses.
 This gives you flexibility to tailor your student experience and associated costs.
 For example, the different Global Trips incur varying travel and accommodation costs depending on which location you choose.

 In addition to the tuition fees, there is a Student Association Fee of £150 that covers the Student Association (SA) subscription, enabling students to participate in our vibrant community.

 Yes, you can pay in two instalments before the end of Term 1.
 The first instalment deadline is September, while the second is December.
 You can also pay in full when you start the programme.

 LBS offers several financing options to support your graduate studies, including merit funds and bursaries.
-Around 20% of the Early Careers class each year receives funding from one of the School’s scholarships, which are supported by the School, alumni and external donors.
+Around 20% of the Graduate Masters class each year receives funding from one of the School’s scholarships, which are supported by the School, alumni and external donors.
 In addition to our own scholarship portfolio, there are also external loan options that admitted students can apply to, including Prodigy and Future Finance.
 For additional information on financial aid, please visit our fees, financing and scholarships page.

 LBS doesn’t provide student accommodation on campus.
 However, there are a number of places available exclusively to our students at accommodation halls around London.
 Details of these halls and how to apply are provided once you have received an offer for the programme.